1984 (Anthony Phillips album)

 1984 is the sixth studio album by English musician and composer Anthony Phillips, released in June 1981 on RCA Records.
-The album marks a change in musical style for Phillips as it is synthesiser-oriented compared to most of his previous albums which focused on more folk and acoustic music.
-After the music had been recorded, Phillips named the album after George Orwell's dystopian novel Nineteen Eighty-Four (1949).
+The record represents a radical stylistic departure for Phillips, abandoning the acoustic and pastoral folk arrangements of his earlier solo work in favour of an electronic, synthesizer-oriented sound.

+Composed as an instrumental suite divided into multi-movement structures, the album was recorded at Phillips's home studio in Send, Surrey, between August 1980 and January 1981.
+The music was titled after George Orwell's dystopian 1949 novel Nineteen Eighty-Four following the completion of its recording sessions, which was reinforced by the cover art.
+1984 is framed around two side-long continuous pieces, "1984 Part 1" and "1984 Part 2", with two shorter opening and closing pieces, "Prelude '84" and "Anthem 1984".

+Upon release, critics were highly polarised by the electronic transition and paired with a lack of radio friendly singles, resulted in a commercial failure, with 1984 failing to chart.
+The subsequent financial strain forced Phillips to abandon large-scale studio productions and pivot back to his cheaper, home-recorded Private Parts & Pieces series.
+In the decades following its release, 1984 has undergone a critical re-evaluation for its innovative layering of analogue synthesizers and its dark, cinematic atmosphere.

 Background

 In June 1980, at the time of the release of Private Parts & Pieces II: Back to the Pavilion, the second in his Private Parts & Pieces album series, Phillips was still under contract with the US-based independent label Passport Records but without one in the UK as his deal with Arista Records had come to an end with the release of Sides in 1979.
 During this time he was considering ideas for his next studio album; one that particularly interested him the most was a recording which would combine classical-influenced synthesizer sounds with mechanical rock rhythms.
 He wished to incorporate a rhythm throughout in an effort to avoid the composition having a "background music" feel, and, as he recalled, a take on being reminded by record companies at the time that music had to have a rhythm to it, so he thought of such an album but "disguise it with some classical bits on top".
 One source of inspiration to write in this style originated when Phillips added two synthesisers to his collection two years prior, the Polymoog and ARP 2600, but felt he had not used them effectively on Sides.
 An album with both featured as the main instruments became attractive to him; looking back on the project, it "was actually a challenge".
 One reason was because of the difficulty of keeping the oscillator on the ARP 2600 in tune to produce a sound he desired, resulting in the instrument sounding "flat" in some sections.